 2. Know what you’re worth before negotiations start.
 If you don’t know what you are worth, there’s a good chance you’ll sell yourself short.
 Do the research in advance, so that when an offer is made for your services, you know how to respond.
 Contract Calculator has good advice about when and how to announce your price.

 4. You can negotiate more than just money.
-As this article at Freelance Switch points out, you may be able to negotiate things like the deadline or any other factors, such as who will pay for shipping, supplies, etc., depending on your field and the assignment.
+You may be able to negotiate things like the deadline or any other factors, such as who will pay for shipping, supplies, etc., depending on your field and the assignment.
 Don’t be narrow minded when it comes to negotiations, every detail is important!

 5. Be reasonable.
 Think of things from the prospective employer/client’s perspective.
 In protecting your interests, are you ignoring theirs?
 Check out the tips at the end of this FreelanceUK post: Be fair.

 6. Listen to the potential employer’s needs.
-Or, as this article puts it, “read the client.”
 If you aren’t paying attention when your potential employer is talking and communicating — and even when they aren’t — then you might miss what they are really saying.
 Maybe you agree (or disagree) on more than you think.

 7. Communicate with care and guard your emotions.
 Though this particular piece at CrowdSpring is meant for small business owners, the advice is good for both parties.
 By staying calm, reinforcing your desire to work together, and choosing your words wisely, you can make all the difference.